AugustNagro/augustnagro.github.io/_posts/2019-11-2-optimized-openjkd.md

 title: Build OpenJDK for a Big Speedup
 date: 2019-11-2
 ---
 Just-in-time compilation (JIT) is a beautiful thing, and Java leads the industry.
-But unlike C2, which compiles class files with optimizations for a particular OS (mac), ISA (x86_64), and Architecture (Intel Broadwell), JVM distributions themselves are compiled **only** for OS and ISA for portability (and reduce the number of build combinations).
+But unlike C2, which compiles your class files with optimizations for a particular OS (mac), ISA (x86_64), and Architecture (Intel Broadwell), JVM distributions themselves are compiled **only** for OS and ISA.
+This enables portability while reduce the number of build combinations for vendors.

 The native code running alongide your Java app, like C1 and the garbage collector, is significant.
 The question is, if we compile OpenJDK for our given architecture, will app throughput improve in a significant way?
-The answer seems to be yes.
+The answer appears to be yes.

 ### Building the JDK
 We'll be comparing [AdoptOpenJDK](https://adoptopenjdk.net/)'s Mac OpenJDK 13, and a custom-built OpenJDK 13.
 Both are the same build, 33.
 These are my build instructions: